-Professor Marc Deisenroth is the Google DeepMind Chair of Machine Learning and Artificial Intelligence at University College London, part of the UNESCO Chair on Artificial Intelligence at UCL, and Director of Science & Innovation—Grand Challenges (Environment & Sustainability) at The Alan Turing Institute.
+Professor Marc Deisenroth is the Google DeepMind Chair of Machine Learning and Artificial Intelligence at University College London and part of the UNESCO Chair on Artificial Intelligence at UCL.
 He also holds a visiting faculty position at the University of Johannesburg.
 Marc co-leads the Sustainability and Machine Learning Group at UCL.
 His research interests center around data-efficient machine learning, probabilistic modeling and autonomous decision making with applications in climate/weather science, nuclear fusion, and robotics.

 In 2018, Marc received The President’s Award for Outstanding Early Career Researcher at Imperial College.
 He is a recipient of a Google Faculty Research Award and a Microsoft PhD Grant.